-Few people understand the inner workings of their air conditioners, which makes it especially scary when the AC starts making loud noises inside the unit.
+Few people understand the inner workings of their air conditioners, which makes it especially scary when the AC makes a dripping noise.
 An air conditioner making noise for any reason should raise your suspicions, but it is not always a sign of danger.
-Here’s what you need to know if you start hearing a dripping or splashing noise from your AC.
+Here’s what you need to know if you start hearing water dripping sound from your AC.

 The Water Inside Your AC Unit

-For the most part, you shouldn’t hear dripping or splashing sounds from your unit unless your unit is working overtime.
+For the most part, you shouldn’t hear your AC dripping or making splashing sounds from your unit unless your unit is working overtime.
 If you hear this sound, it could be a sign that the drip pan beneath your unit is filling up instead of draining properly.
-Eventually, it could overflow and cause water damage inside your home above your ceiling.
+Eventually, it could overflow and cause your AC to leak water turn into water damage inside your home above your ceiling.
 In most cases, you should be able to easily identify the drain line running from the drip pan, and follow it outside to determine if it is draining properly.
 If not, you can clean it out by using compressed air as long as you can clearly identify which line is the drain.

 In other cases, the problem could be that your drip pan is not level or that the drain line is not properly installed.
 These problems can be harder to diagnose and fix.